Our review and decision

 - If the project is intended to produce clean ammonia, that the taxpayer has demonstrated sufficient hydrogen production capacity to satisfy the needs of the ammonia production facility, and if the ammonia facility is not co-located, the feasibility of transporting hydrogen between the hydrogen and ammonia facilities

 Written confirmations by NRCan (initial and revised) are uploaded in NRCan’s portal.
-You will receive an email notification.
+Once the confirmations have been uploaded, you will receive an email notification and you can review your written confirmation within the secure portal.